 If you’re working in a workshop, on a construction site, or somewhere else that requires respiratory protection within the N100 specification, this device is one that you should consider.
-The price of Stealth Respirator is also comparatively cheap, considering the ongoing cost of filter replacements.
+The price of the Stealth Respirator is also comparatively low, considering the ongoing cost of filter replacements.

 Stealth Respirator FAQ